-Title National Student Engagement Programme (NStEP) Sub-title A national approach to enhancing student engagement in higher education decision-making Country concerned IRELAND Theme(s) ☐ Student-centred learning ☐ Inclusiveness ☐ Open resources ☐ Digital transformation ☐ Educational research Stakeholders' engagement Future skills & competences Capacity building & academic career Learning & teaching methods National promotion & recognition Institutional strategies & policies, funding & resources Keywords Student engagement, Student partnership, Student training, Institutional support and development; National principles and values Summary The National Student Engagement Programme, known as NSEP, was established in 2016 by the Higher Education Authority (HEA), Quality and Qualifications Ireland (QQI) and the Union of Students in Ireland (USI) to promote authentic student engagement practices which foster an active culture of partnership between students and staff.
-NSEP aims to achieve this culture through three strategic objectives, which are: • Strengthen the value of student engagement nationally • Developing the leadership capabilities of students in Irish higher education • Supporting staff and students across the sector to foster a culture of partnership With these objectives the programme works to support student engagement in decision-making across 'four domains' which are learning and teaching, quality assurance, governance and management, and student representation.
-Since 2016 NStEP has worked across 24 higher education institutions, delivered training to over 2,700 student representatives, hosted 18 institutional developement workshops, supported a number of national projects, and developed many opportunities for students and staff across the sector to share challenges and enablers to enhancing student engagement practices.
-This work has informed a new strategy from 2019-2021, building on success to date, with the aim of embedding new approaches and policies for student engagement within institutions, as well as at the national level.
+Title National Student Engagement Programme (NStEP) Sub-title A national approach to enhancing student engagement in higher education decision-making Country concerned IRELAND Theme(s) ☐ Student-centred learning ☐ Inclusiveness ☐ Open resources ☐ Digital transformation ☐ Educational research Stakeholders' engagement □ Future skills & competences □ Capacity building & academic career □ Learning & teaching methods ☑ National promotion & recognition □ Institutional strategies & policies, funding & resources Keywords Student engagement, Student partnership, Student training, Institutional support and development; National principles and values Summary The National Student Engagement Programme, known as NSEEP, was established in 2016 by the Higher Education Authority (HEA), Quality and Qualifications Ireland (QQI) and the Union of Students in Ireland (USI) to promote authentic student engagement practices which foster an active culture of partnership between students and staff.
+NStEP aims to achieve this culture through three strategic objectives, which are: • Strengthen the value of student engagement nationally • Developing the leadership capabilities of students in Irish higher education • Supporting staff and students across the sector to foster a culture of partnership With these objectives the programme works to support student engagement in decision-making across 'four domains' which are learning and teaching, quality assurance, governance and management, and student representation.
+Since 2016 NStEP has worked across 24 higher education institutions, delivered training to over 2,700 student representatives, hosted 18 institutional development workshops, supported a number of national projects, and developed many opportunities for students and staff across the sector to share challenges and enablers to enhancing student engagement practices.
+This work has informed a new strategy from 2019-2021, building on success to date with the aim of embedding new approaches and policies for success to date, with the aim of embedding new approaches and policies for student engagement within institutions, as well as at the national level.
 Up to the spring semester of 2020, training was delivered in single sessions of up to three hours in length, with specialised sessions for postgraduate taught students and those who study in online or blended programmes.
 Training introduces participants to peer representation, while fostering student leadership at the programme/course level and enabling capacity to work with staff as active partners in learning and teaching enhancement.
-Core elements of the training include exploring the student learning experience and the elements of institutional practice and support that contribute towards an ef that students gain a sense of agency so that they can play a key part in governance structures where decisions are taken about learning and teaching.
+Core elements of the training include exploring the student learning experience and the elements of institutional practice and support that contribute towards an effective learning environment.
+One of the core strengths of the student training programme is that it is entirely student-led.
+NStEP recruits and trains a team of Student Trainers every Summer who then travel between institutions to deliver the training sessions.
+Student Trainers delivering the training ensures that participants can understand the important leadership role that they have undertaken within their institution and can learn from the experiences and perspectives of the

+Trainer.
+It also ensures that students gain a sense of agency so that they can play a key part in governance structures where decisions are taken about learning and teaching.